-Another part of the overall landscape of crash risk for any application involves the fact that they have to run on competing operating systems.
+Another part of the overall landscape of crash risk for any application involves the fact that they have to run on competing custom mod OS.

 Android and iOS have a lot of significant differences.
 That’s why there are applications that run on one and not the other.
 They also rely on different update cycles, different controls in some cases, and plenty of other minor and major differences.